 Studio portraits definitely require special lighting.
 Depending on how much you’re willing to spend on your studio, you have a wide range of options, from modeling lights to slave flashes.
 One of the most versatile options is incandescent lighting, which gives portraits an overall nice look.
 Incandescent lighting always looks the same, so you can set up your camera exposure and leave it for the rest of the studio session.

-However, incandescent lighting is not always the optimal option since it can be harsh and glaring.
-Because incandescent is often more red in color than flash lighting, you will need to consider changing the white balance on your camera to compensate.
+However, incandescent lights can also be harsh and glaring sometimes.
+Because incandescent lighting is redder than flash lighting, you might need to change the white balance on your camera to compensate.

-Reflectors are actually a helpful tool indoors or outdoors.
-These reflectors can be used to bounce light from one source to another area.
+Reflectors can actually be a helpful tool for both indoor and outdoor portraits.
+You can use them to bounce light from one source to another area.
 This is a good way to get even illumination without harsh shadows.
 Reflectors are usually made of Mylar or foam board with an aluminum cover.

 If you plan on taking a lot of portraits of women or children, you definitely want to consider getting diffusers.
 Diffusers help to smooth out skin tones by softening the harsh light from flashes.
 You could try to get the same effect in Photoshop, but the results may not look as natural or be as easy to achieve.

 Umbrellas are a common tool to have in studios.
 Made of either sheer or reflective material, they’re designed to help trap and diffuse light.
 This way, the light will spread and soften (or eliminate) shadows.